Monadical-SAS/reflector/README.md

 * **Front-End**: NextJS React project hosted on Vercel, located in `www/`.
 * **Back-End**: Python server that offers an API and data persistence, found in `server/`.
-* **AI Models**: Providing services such as speech-to-text transcription, topic generation, automated summaries, and translations.
+* **GPU implementation**: Providing services such as speech-to-text transcription, topic generation, automated summaries, and translations.

 ## Table of Contents